-Halong Bay – The First Stop On Our Visit Vietnam Cruise
+1 Day In Port: Halong Bay, The First Stop On Our Visit Vietnam Cruise

-Halong Bay is the jumping-off point from the cruise for Hanoi and most Americans, of course, head into Hanoi.
-The longtime capital of North Vietnam and now Vietnam in whole.
+Halong Bay is the jumping-off point from the cruise to Hanoi.
+Most Americans will head for this city as Hanoi is the longtime capital of Northern Vietnam and now the whole of Vietnam.

-Hanoi is famous (or should I say infamous) for the “Hanoi Hilton” – the euphemistic name for the prisoner of war camp where the beloved late Senator John McCain, and many other American soldiers, were held by the North Vietnamese during the war.
+Hanoi is famous (or should I say infamous) for the “Hanoi Hilton” – the euphemistic name for the prisoner-of-war camp where the late Senator John McCain, and many other American soldiers, were held by the North Vietnamese during the war.

-After learning that the trip from Halong Bay to Hanoi is 3-1/2 to 4 hours one way, we decide this is not for us.
+After learning that the trip from Halong Bay to Hanoi is 3 1/2 to 4 hours one way, we decided this trip was not for us.

-Instead, we hired a guide through Tours by Locals and toured the amazing waterways and caves that make up the UNESCO world heritage site of Halong Bay.
+Instead, we hire a guide through Tours by Locals for a guided tour of the fantastic waterways and caves that make up the UNESCO World Heritage site of Halong Bay.

-Our guide Alex was a tall (6’3″) young man recently out of the university.
-Alex and a few of his friends have just started their own company, Nom Nom Travel, in Hanoi.
+Our guide, Alex, is a tall (6’3″) young man just recently out of the university.
+Alex and a few friends have started their own company, Nom Nom Travel, in Hanoi.

-Alex graciously took the train from Hanoi to Halong Bay to spend the two days with us in this beautiful area.
-Halong Bay (which means Descending Dragon in Vietnamese) is famous for its thousands of limestone karsts and small isles jutting up throughout the bay.
+Alex graciously took the train from Hanoi to Halong Bay to spend two days with us in this beautiful area.
+Halong Bay (Descending Dragon in Vietnamese) is famous for its thousands of limestone karsts and small isles jutting up throughout the Bay.
 Inside the karsts are many caves now set up for tourism.

-Alex met us at the dock where the tender from our ship landed.
-From there it was a short walk to the docks where our “Junk” would take us out on the Bay for our tour.
-The first thing Alex taught us was how to cross the street in Vietnam.
+Alex meets us at the dock where the tender from our ship landed.
+It is a short walk to the docks where our “Junk” will take us on the Bay for a day-long cruise.
+The first thing Alex teaches us is how to cross the street in Vietnam.

 To Westerners, the traffic in Asia looks crazy!
 No one ever truly stops, and signaling seems non-existent.
 Mopeds, motorcycles, cars, and bicycles crowd the streets along with people and animals.

-“Just start walking,” Alex calmly told us.
+“Just start walking,” Alex calmly tells us.
 “Do not speed up or slow down, and most importantly, do not change direction once you start.”